chaoss/AFOS-AfricanOpenSource/README.md

 # GitHub-Copilot-Hackathon
-The GitHub Copilot hackathon is a project created by CHAOSS Africa to demonstrate how GitHub CoPilot enhances and imporves productivity.
+The GitHub Copilot hackathon is a project created by CHAOSS Africa to demonstrate how GitHub CoPilot enhances and improves productivity.

 The team will create a web project using CoPilot to generate code suggestions in real time.